Skip to content

 Cyclo Control Setup

-VR teleoperation relies Cyclo Control as the robot motion-control layer.
+VR teleoperation relies on Cyclo Control as the robot motion-control layer.
 It receives VR references and generates the arm trajectories that the robot follows.
 Ensure it is installed and configured before proceeding.

 You can find the installation steps in the cyclo_control repository.